An economical model for $B$-flavour and $a_\mu$ anomalies from SO(10) grand unification: Numerical analysis of the 2HDM+2

 However, even such heavy leptoquarks can leave indirect signatures at the LHC, especially if they have large Yukawa couplings.
-A pair of quarks can interchange a leptoquark in the $t$-channel and produce a lepton pair.
+A pair of quarks can interchange a $\widetilde{L}$ in the $t$-channel and produce a lepton pair.
 As a result, with a large $\lambda^{\widetilde{L}L}_{23}$ coupling, $\widetilde{L}$ could be responsible for a significant number of di-tau events at the LHC through the $c\bar c\to \tau^+\tau^-$ process.
-The process is highly sensitive to the unknown coupling as the $\widetilde{L}$-exchange diagram contributes to the cross section proportionally to the fourth power of $\lambda^{\widetilde{L}L}_{23}$.
-Moreover, it destructively interferes with the $c\bar c\to Z^{(*)} \to \tau^+\tau^-$ process in the SM; the interference goes like the square of $\lambda^{\widetilde{L}L}_{23}$.
+The process is highly sensitive to the unknown coupling, as the $\widetilde{L}$-exchange diagram contributes to the cross section proportionally to the fourth power of $\lambda^{\widetilde{L}L}_{23}$.
+Moreover, the $\tilde{L}$-mediated process and the SM $c\bar c\to Z^{*}/\gamma^{*} \to \tau^+\tau^-$ process undergo destructive interference, $\propto (\lambda^{\widetilde{L}L}_{23})^2$.
 Overall, for $\lambda^{\widetilde{L}L}_{23}\sim\mathcal O(1)$, the process would noticeably affect the $\tau\tau$ distributions.
-Hence, one can use the current dilepton data to put bounds on the parameter space of a model~\cite{Mandal:2018kau, Bhaskar:2021pml}.
-Similarly, one could also use the monolepton + missing transverse energy (MET) data for the $\widetilde{L}$-mediated $qq^\prime\to \ell\nu$ process.
-However, since Ref.~\cite{Mandal:2018kau} has shown the limits from the dilepton data to be stronger, we only consider them here.
+Hence, the current dilepton data can constrain the parameter space of a model~\cite{Mandal:2018kau, Bhaskar:2021pml}, as does the monolepton + missing transverse energy (MET) data for the $\widetilde{L}$-mediated $qq^\prime\to \ell\nu$ process.
+However, since Ref.~\cite{Mandal:2018kau} has shown the limits from the dilepton data to be stronger, we only consider these here.
+Moreover, the $\tau\tau jj$ direct-search bounds from the LHC~\cite{ATLAS:2023kek,CMS:2023bdh}, recasted following the method described in Ref.~\cite{Bhaskar:2023ftn}, are similarly much weaker than the indirect bounds shown in Fig.~\ref{fig:lhclims}.